Burlington Flower Planting Services

 Pollinator Protection & Native Plant Habitat Creation in Burlington

-Protecting pollinators is a municipal and ecological priority.
+Protecting pollinators is a cornerstone of Burlington’s sustainable gardening ethos.
 Incorporate native plants such as milkweed (Monarch host), coneflower, aster, goldenrod, and bee balm to provide nectar and larval resources.
 Design gardens for diverse bloom periods and avoid double-petal cultivars, which offer less pollen.
-Do not apply pesticides during bloom, and avoid neonicotinoids entirely.
-Collaborate with the Massachusetts Audubon Society and local pollinator initiatives to enhance habitat connectivity and support declining insect populations.
+Refrain from pesticide use during bloom and eliminate neonicotinoids to safeguard pollinator health.
+Collaborate with organizations like the Massachusetts Audubon Society and local pollinator initiatives to enhance habitat connectivity and ecological resilience.

 Post-Planting Care, IPM Integration & Long-Term Garden Management in Burlington

-The first 3–4 weeks after planting are critical for establishment; monitor soil moisture and plant health daily.
-Implement Integrated Pest Management (IPM) by prioritizing cultural controls (mulching, proper spacing), followed by mechanical (handpicking), biological (beneficial insects), and chemical methods only as a last resort.
+The first 3–4 weeks after planting are critical for establishment, requiring daily monitoring and care.
+Integrated Pest Management (IPM) is the preferred approach: prioritize cultural controls (mulching, proper spacing), followed by mechanical (handpicking), biological (beneficial insects), and chemical methods only as a last resort.
 Common pests include aphids, slugs, and Japanese beetles; diseases such as powdery mildew and botrytis may occur.
-For diagnostics, consult the UMass Extension Plant Diagnostic Lab.
-Maintain gardens by deadheading, dividing perennials every 3–5 years, and performing fall cutback and spring cleanup.
+Utilize the UMass Extension Plant Diagnostic Lab for diagnostics.
+Regular deadheading, division every 3–5 years, fall cutback, and spring cleanup are essential for long-term garden health.

 What Neighborhoods Do We Serve Throughout Burlington, MA?